EnglishFranciasDeutschEspanol

 A user may decide to split a hard disk into multiple partitions in order to organize his data more effectively.
 On Microsoft Windows machines, it is common to store the OS and applications on one hard disk partition and user data on another hard disk partition.
 When a problem occurs with Microsoft Windows, the OS partition can be completely formatted and reinstalled without affecting the data partition.

 A user may decide to split a hard disk into multiple partitions because smaller partitions often have smaller cluster sizes.
-A cluster size is the smallest chunk of data which a partition can store.
+Cluster size is the smallest chunk of data that a partition can store.
 A large partition might have a cluster size of 16KB.
-This mens that a file with one character in it will occupy 16KB of space on the disk.
+This means that a file with one character in it will occupy 16KB of space on the disk.
 In a smaller partition, that file might only require 4KB to store.
 This is a useful strategy if you are storing a large number of small files.

 A user may have to split a large hard disk into multiple partitions if the hard disk is larger than the partition size supported by the operating system.